plone/bobtemplates.plone/docs/templates/addon/index.rst

 .. code-block:: shell

-    mrbob -O collective.todos bobtemplates.plone:addon
+    mrbob -O collective.todos bobtemplates.eea:addon

-This will create a Python package for you, which you can extend manually or by using other sub-templates like ``theme`` or ``content_type`` from bobtemplates.plone.
+This will create a Python package for you, which you can extend manually or by using other sub-templates like ``theme`` or ``content_type`` from bobtemplates.eea.

 Example
 =======

 .. code-block:: shell

-    $ mrbob bobtemplates.plone:addon -O collective.todolist
+    $ mrbob bobtemplates.eea:addon -O collective.todolist

     Welcome to mr.bob interactive mode.
 Before we generate directory structure, some questions need to be answered.